Petrovski/React-Calculator-App/README.md

 # React Calculator Application

 Hi!
 Welcome to my repository for my calculator project that I made using **React.js**.
-This purpose of this project was to replicate the look and feel of the iOS calculator app in portrait mode, and have it fully functional as well.
+The purpose of this project was to replicate the look and feel of the iOS calculator app in portrait mode, and have it fully functional as well.
 I also added some fun theme buttons to change the color scheme of the calculator, I hope you like one of the themes!
 You can view the deployed project on the link below.

 ### NOTE: The theming buttons aren't working properly on the deployed version
 _So I have attached images below showing them_